What is kidney cancer?

 Transitional cell carcinoma

-People with transitional cell carcinoma often have the same signs and symptoms as patients with renal cell cancer − blood in the urine and, sometimes, back pain.
+People with TCC often have the same signs and symptoms as people with renal cell cancer − blood in the urine and, sometimes, back pain.

-About 9 out of 10 transitional cell carcinomas of the kidney are curable if they are found at an early stage.
-The chances for cure drop dramatically if the tumor has grown into the ureter wall or main part of the kidney or if it has a more aggressive (high grade) appearance when seen under a microscope.
+About 9 out of 10 TCCs of the kidney are cured if they are found at an early stage.
+The chances for cure are lower if the tumor has grown into the ureter wall or main part of the kidney or if it looks more aggressive (high grade) when seen under a microscope.

-After treatment, follow-up visits to your doctor for monitoring with cystoscopy (looking into the bladder with a lighted tube) and imaging tests are extremely important because transitional cell carcinoma can come back in the bladder, as well as other places in the body.
+After treatment, follow-up visits to your doctor for monitoring with cystoscopy (looking into the bladder with a lighted tube) and imaging tests are very important because TCC can come back in the bladder, as well as other places in the body.

 Wilms tumor (nephroblastoma)

-Nephroblastomas, more commonly called Wilms tumors, almost always occur in children.
+Wilms tumors almost always occur in children.
 This type of cancer is very rare among adults.
-To learn more about this type of cancer, see our document, Wilms Tumor.
+To learn more about this type of cancer, see our document Wilms Tumor.

 Benign (non-cancerous) kidney tumors

 Oncocytomas are benign kidney tumors that can sometimes grow quite large.
 As with renal adenomas, it can sometimes be hard to tell them apart from kidney cancers.
-Because oncocytomas do not normally spread to other organs, surgery often cures them.
+Oncocytomas do not normally spread to other organs, so surgery often cures them.

-Angiomyolipomas are another rare benign kidney tumor.
+Angiomyolipomas are rare.
 They often develop in people with tuberous sclerosis, a genetic condition that also affects the heart, eyes, brain, lungs, and skin.
 These tumors are made up of different types of connective tissues (blood vessels, smooth muscles, and fat).
-If they aren't causing any symptoms, they can often just be watched closely.
+If they aren’t causing any symptoms, they can often just be watched closely.
 If they start causing problems (like pain or bleeding), they may need to be treated.

-The rest of this document focuses on renal cell carcinoma and not transitional cell carcinomas, Wilms tumors, renal sarcomas, or other less common types of kidney tumors.
+The rest of this document focuses on renal cell carcinoma and not on less common types of kidney tumors.